THE STORY OF OZARK FOLKWAYS

 2000s: Keeping the Dream Alive

-Today, we remain devoted to the preservation, instruction, development, and celebration of Ozark arts, crafts, and music by hosting workshops, concerts, film screenings, art shows, crafts displays, and much more.
+Today, we remain devoted to the preservation, development, instruction, and celebration of Ozark arts, crafts, and music by hosting workshops, concerts, film screenings, art shows, crafts displays, and much more.
 With the help of tireless volunteers, generous investors, and our energetic board of directors, we are Keeping the Dream Alive!

-President: Daniel Dean, Winslow (Member since 2017)
+President: Daniel Dean, Winslow (member since 2017)

-Treasurer: Stephanie Crawley, West Fork (member since 2012)
+Secretary: Stephanie Crawley, West Fork (member since 2012)

 Board Member: Cindy Arsaga, Winslow (member since 2016)

-Board Member: Amy Leisure, Winslow (member since 2018)
+Advisory Member: Amy Leisure, Winslow (member since 2018)